canjs/canjs/view/mustache/mustache.md

 instances.
 If you are using Steal, it will do this automatically at build for you.

-__Registering Partials__

-You can call `can.view.registerView` to register a partial template you can call from inside another Mustache template.

-	can.view.registerView('myTemplate', "My body lies over {{.}}")

-Then later in my view I can do:

-	{{>myTemplate}}

-and it will apply the current context to my new template.
-For more information goto the Partials section.

 ## Sections

 Sections contain text blocks and evaluate whether to render it or not.
 If